Hi, I’m Benjamin

 HTML 5 / CSS 3

-I’m a big fan of using static site generators to build websites, distributing them using a CDN, rather than running everything on a server.
-It’s not the best solution for every site, but it’s a flexible, secure, and robust way to manage a site.
+I’m a big fan of using static site generators to build websites, distributing them using a CDN, rather than running the site on a dedicated server.

 I’m a huge fan of using Netlify as a build and content distribution tool.